-ESF 1 - Transportation: Each agency will support the transportation needs of its employees through agency vehicle resources.
-External transportation needs will be filled upon request by the Emergency operations Center.

-ESF 2 - Communications: Each agency will support the communications needs of its agency through radio, cellular, landlines, WebEOC, internet and other means of communications.
+- ESF 1 Transportation: Each agency will support the transportation needs of its employees through agency vehicle resources.
+External transportation needs will be filled upon request by the Emergency operations Center. - ESF 2 Communications: Each agency will support the communications needs of its agency through radio, cellular, landlines, WebEOC, internet and other means of communications.
 Agencies with internal communications will support their own requirements.
 Central Dakota Communications Center (911) is responsible for maintenance and repair of infrastructure equipment and tower sites.
-External communication needs will be filled upon request by the Emergency Operations Center.

-ESF 3 - Public Works and Engineering: Public works and engineering agencies will provide support for signage and roadblocks.
-Other areas of support include debris removal and maintenance of ingress and egress for first responders.

-ESF 4 - Firefighting: Initial firefighting operations remain the responsibility of local responders and will follow normal local protocol.

-ESF 5 - Information and Planning: During an emergency or disaster, information will be collected, analyzed, processed, and disseminated to conduct deliberate action planning to assist the whole community.

-ESF 6 - Mass Care, Emergency Assistance, Temporary Housing, and Human Services: When required, local shelters in accordance with local plans will be used as the first level of response.
-Local and voluntary organization resources will be used based upon availability.

-$\underline{\text{ESF 7}}$ - Logistics: Agencies requiring resources not readily available through the local incident command system should contact the Emergency Operations Center.

-ESF 8 - Public Health and Medical Services: Local assets will be used based on availability and will follow local protocols.

-ESF 9 - Search and Rescue: Initial search and rescue operations will be the responsibility of local responders and follow local protocols.
+External communication needs will be filled upon request by the Emergency Operations Center. - ESF 3 Public Works and Engineering: Public works and engineering agencies will provide support for signage and roadblocks.
+Other areas of support include debris removal and maintenance of ingress and egress for first responders. - ESF 4 Firefighting: Initial firefighting operations remain the responsibility of local responders and will follow normal local protocol. - ESF 5 Information and Planning: During an emergency or disaster, information will be collected, analyzed, processed, and disseminated to conduct deliberate action planning to assist the whole community. - ESF 6 Mass Care, Emergency Assistance, Temporary Housing, and Human Services: When required, local shelters in accordance with local plans will be used as the first level of response.
+Local and voluntary organization resources will be used based upon availability. - ESF 7 Logistics: Agencies requiring resources not readily available through the local incident command system should contact the Emergency Operations Center. - ESF 8 Public Health and Medical Services: Local assets will be used based on availability and will follow local protocols. - ESF 9 Search and Rescue: Initial search and rescue operations will be the responsibility of local responders and follow local protocols.

-ESF 10 - Oil and Hazardous Materials Response: Any agency representative encountering a hazardous material must report the situation to the Central Dakota Communications Center (911 center) for reporting and response from local fire departments.

-ESF 11 - Agriculture and Natural Resources: Agencies will be required to subsist on the local economy until such time central feeding locations are secured by the Incident Commander.
-Animal and agricultural assistance will be provided locally as described in the Emergency Operations Plan.

-ESF 12 - Energy: Agencies are responsible for securing their own fuel supplies.
-Lack of available resources me be assisted through the Emergency Operations Center.

-ESF 13 - Public Safety and Security: Local public safety and security resources may be required to support traffic control, security, law enforcement liaison and criminal investigation efforts, as well as assist with evacuation, at the request of the local Incident Commander.
+- ESF 10 Oil and Hazardous Materials Response: Any agency representative encountering a hazardous material must report the situation to the Central Dakota Communications Center (911 center) for reporting and response from local fire departments. - ESF 11 Agriculture and Natural Resources: Agencies will be required to subsist on the local economy until such time central feeding locations are secured by the Incident Commander.
+Animal and agricultural assistance will be provided locally as described in the Emergency Operations Plan. - ESF 12 Energy: Agencies are responsible for securing their own fuel supplies.
+Lack of available resources may be assisted through the Emergency Operations Center. - ESF 13 Public Safety and Security: Local public safety and security resources may be required to support traffic control, security, law enforcement liaison and criminal investigation efforts, as well as assist with evacuation, at the request of the local Incident Commander.